-The University of Mount Union Student Health Center is located within the Family Medical Center located at 149 E. Simpson St. Services are available Monday through Friday with nurses on duty from 8 a.m. until 4 p.m. during the academic year when classes are in session.
+The University of Mount Union Student Health Center is located within Mercy Health Center of Alliance located at 149 E. Simpson St. Services are available Monday through Friday with nurses on duty from 8 a.m. until 4 p.m. during the academic year when classes are in session.
 The university physician is available for students between 10:45 a.m. and 12:15 p.m.
 Summer hours are 8 a.m. until noon with nurses on duty.